Francesco Andrealli

 Francesco Luis Andrealli (born 5 August 2007) is a professional footballer who plays as a defender or midfielder for Como.
 Born in Italy, he is a Peru youth international.

 Early life

-Andrealli was born on 5 August 2007.
-Born in Italy, he was born to a Peruvian mother and an Italian father.
+Andrealli was born in Italy, to a Peruvian mother and an Italian father.

 Club career

-As a youth player, Andrealli joined the youth academy of Italian side Como.
+As a youth player, Andrealli joined the academy of Italian side Como.
 In 2024, he was promoted to the club's senior team.

 International career

 Andrealli is a Peru youth international.
-On 3 September 2025, he debuted for the Peru national under-18 football team during a 0–0 home friendly draw with the Guatemala national under-21 football team.
+On 3 September 2025, he made his debut for the Peru U18 during a 0–0 home friendly draw with Guatemala.

 Style of play

 Andrealli plays as a defender or midfielder and is right-footed.
 Peruvian newspaper El Comercio wrote in 2025 that he "can play as a central defender or defensive midfielder, standing out for his solidity in defensive actions and his ability to win back possession".